CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Data mining and analysis

-Intuitively, taxi service data should be closely related to POIs.
-For example, the outflow of residential areas should grow significantly in morning peak hours, while taxi pickups should be frequent in business areas during evening rush hours.
-To confirm this, we cluster regions in city $c$ to $k=3$ disjoint clusters as: $\mathbb{C}_{c, poi}: \mathcal{R}_{c} = \mathcal{R}_{c, 1}\cup \mathcal{R}_{c, 2}\cup \cdots \cup \mathcal{R}_{c, k}$, according to their POI vectors ($\mathbf{x}_c^{poi}$) using the k-means algorithm.
-Similarly, we also cluster regions using the average daily pattern of taxi service data to obtain $\mathbb{C}_{c, in}$, $\mathbb{C}_{c, out}$, $\mathbb{C}_{c, pickup}$, $\mathbb{C}_{c, idle}$.
-We use the Adjusted Rand Index (ARI) and the Adjusted Mutual Information (AMI) to measure the similarity between cluster assignments based on POIs ($\mathbb{C}_{c, poi}$) and those based on taxi service data ($\mathbb{C}_{c, in}$, etc).
-The results are shown in Table \ref{tab:cluster_measure}, where both ARI and AMI show positive correlations between both cluster assignments, which confirms the relationship between the POI data and taxi service data.
+Taxi mobility data is expected to exhibit a strong correlation with Points of Interest (POIs).
+For instance, it is anticipated that the outflow of residential areas will experience a significant increase during morning peak hours, while taxi pickups should be more frequent in business areas during evening rush hours.
+To confirm this hypothesis, we implemented a clustering algorithm to cluster regions within city $c$ into $k=3$ disjoint clusters as below.

+We utilized the k-means algorithm to cluster regions within city $c$ based on their POI vectors ($\mathbf{x}_c^{poi}$).
+Additionally, we clustered regions based on the average daily pattern of taxi mobility data to obtain $\mathbb{C}_{c, in}$, $\mathbb{C}_{c, out}$, $\mathbb{C}_{c, pickup}$, $\mathbb{C}_{c, idle}$.
+To measure the similarity between the cluster assignments based on POIs ($\mathbb{C}_{c, poi}$) and those based on taxi mobility data ($\mathbb{C}_{c, in}$, etc.), we employed the adjusted Rand index (ARI) and the adjusted mutual information (AMI).
+The results, presented in Table \ref{tab:cluster_measure}, indicate positive correlations between the cluster assignments based on both POIs and taxi mobility data, thereby confirming the relationship between the two datasets.

-Further more, we plot the average regional daily patterns of taxi service data from each POI-based cluster in Beijing, Chengdu, and Xi'an in Fig. \ref{fig:taxi_poi} in the Appendix.
-On one hand, in Fig. \ref{fig:cluster-bj}, taxi patterns in Beijing are cohesive within each POI-based cluster and separable across clusters.
-On the other hand, in Fig. \ref{fig:cluster-cdxa}, clusters with higher values significantly overlap in Xi'an and Chengdu, which are cities with relatively low ARI and AMI in Table \ref{tab:cluster_measure}.
-This may be caused by the limited number of regions in these cities.
-However, we can still identify two separable clusters in Fig. \ref{fig:cluster-cdxa}.
+The average regional daily patterns of taxi mobility data from each POI-based cluster in Beijing, Chengdu, and Xi'an are plotted in Fig. \ref{fig:taxi_poi}.
+As shown in Fig. 2\subref{fig:cluster-bj}, taxi mobility patterns in Beijing exhibit a high level of cohesion within each POI-based cluster, while remaining distinguishable across clusters.
+Conversely, Fig. 2\subref{fig:cluster-cdxa}, illustrates that clusters with higher inflow/outflow/pick-up values in Xi'an and Chengdu, two cities with relatively low ARI and AMI scores as reported in Table \ref{tab:cluster_measure}, demonstrate significant overlaps between adjacent clusters, which may be attributed to the limited number of regions in these cities.
+Nevertheless, Fig. 2\subref{fig:cluster-cdxa} still enables us to identify distinct clusters.

-According to the results, we conclude that regions with similar POI distributions also share similar taxi service patterns.
+Based on the aforementioned results, we draw the conclusion that regions with similar POI distributions also share similar taxi mobility patterns.